kristianklein/kleinlibc/README.md

 # kleinlibc
-**kleinlibc** is collection of modules for embedded systems written in C.
+**kleinlibc** is a collection of modules for embedded systems written in C.

 ## Design philosophy
 The library is designed specifically with resource-constrained embedded